manmathew/osu--midi-timer/README.md

 ## Installation
 Either download the executable or download the source code and run the 'midi osu! timer.py' file after installing the mido and guizero modules.
+If you download the source code, don't download from release (it's outdated and I can't fix it).

 ### Executables
 Windows Executable has been made!